SoniaVadhnani/calculator-behavior/multiplication.md

 Then - Stop taking more digits.

-## Scenario: Pressing "multiply button" repeatedly
+## Scenario: Pressing "multiply button" more than one time

 Given - The calculator is ON.

 When - I type any number
+And I press "multiply"
-And I press "multiply" repeatedly
+And I press "multiply"

 Then - I see multiply sign comes once.